News & tips

 In cell B4 you can enter the calculation =B2+B3

 Excel will automatically calculate the total.
-When you click on cell B4 you can see the formula in the formula bar, prefixed with fx.
+When you select cell B4 you can see the formula in the formula bar, prefixed with fx.

-This seems like a lot of work for a simple calculation but once you have done it, you can change the numbers in cells B2 & B3 and Excel will always give you the answer in B4
+This seems like a lot of work for a simple calculation but once you have done it, you can change the number of cells B2 & B3 and Excel will always give you the answer in B4.

-This format can be used for all calculations – addtion, subtraction, multiplication and division.
+This format can be used for all calculations – addition, subtraction, multiplication and division.

 You will need to know the symbols that Excel/computers use for multiplication and division as they look slightly different: